 - Lay people who administer naloxone are asked to voluntarily report administration to MN Poison Control, however because lay people get naloxone from multiple sources, this message is not consistently given at this time.

 Minnesota Poison Control has a 24/7 call center with trained medical professionals ready to assist during a poisoning or drug overdose, however this is a vastly underutilized resource for these emergencies in Minnesota.
 Minnesota Poison Control would like to be notified any time a person is being treated for a drug overdose in a medical facility and/or when naloxone has been given by a medical professional or a layperson.
 In 2016, Minnesota Poison Control was able to assist 11 lay people in administering naloxone during a drug overdose.
 While waiting for EMS to arrive, Minnesota Poison Control stayed on the phone with the person administering and walked through what to do, what to look for, and what to expect.
 In all 11 cases, the person survived.
 Minnesota Poison Control supplies Minnesota data to the Researched Abuse, Diversion and Addiction-Related Surveillance (RADARS) System, a national prescription drug abuse, misuse and diversion surveillance system that collects timely and geographically-specific data.

-For more information about naloxone (what it is, who should get it, why to get it, where to get it, and how to give it), visit Opioid Overdose Prevention & Control.
+For more information about naloxone, visit Expanding Naloxone Access for Preventing Opioid Overdose.
 To find syringe service program locations that also distribute naloxone, visit the Minnesota Syringe Exchange Calendar.

 Please visit the Opioid Dashboard for more information on opioid overdose death, nonfatal overdose, use, misuse, substance use disorder, prescribing practices, supply, diversion, harm reduction, co-occurring conditions, and social determinants of health.